Telos-Project/Universal-Preprocessor/README.md

 When the preprocessor is executed, the code within the directives will execute in the order that the directives are placed.

-The code within the directive operates as a function that recieves three arguments, which are unnamed by default, the first being the current contents of the text file with all preprocessor directives removed, the second being the index of the directive within said cropped text, and the third being an array of miscellanous string arguments that were passed in by the environment.
+The code within the directive operates as a function that receives three arguments, which are unnamed by default, the first being the current contents of the text file with all preprocessor directives removed, the second being the index of the directive within said cropped text, and the third being an array of miscellaneous string arguments that were passed in by the environment.

 Anything written to stdout (that is, anything that would normally be printed to the console), will be injected where the directive is placed.
 However, if the code, executing as a function, returns a string, said string will overwrite the text file entirely.

-The language used within a preprocessor directive may either be explicity declared or implicitly detected.
+The language used within a preprocessor directive shall be defined by referencing a plugin capable of processing it.

 Furthermore, the code for a directive, in addition to returning a string, may also return a byte array, which can allow the Universal Preprocessor to function as a compiler by saving said byte